tyntec/api-collection/chat-api/v2/samples/rich_media_template_with_image.md

-# Rich Media Template with document
+# Rich Media Template with image

 This is an example request for sending an image a long with a rich media template